 How do I pay the entry fee?

-To pay the Venice entry fee, you’ll have to register on this website (from the 16th of January).
+To pay the Venice entry fee, you’ll have to register on this website.

 Once booked the day of your visit and paid the fee, you’ll receive a QR code to show at the checks (or your exclusion/exemption proof).